-Amylotropic lateral sclerosis (AML) is the most common and well known specific type of motor neurone disease.
-Stephen Hawking had amylotropic lateral sclerosis.
+Amyotrophic lateral sclerosis (ALS) is the most common and well-known specific motor neurone disease.
+Stephen Hawking had amyotrophic lateral sclerosis.

 Progressive bulbar palsy is the second most common form of motor neurone disease.
 It affects primarily the muscles of talking and swallowing.

 Other types of motor neurone disease to be aware of are progressive muscular atrophy and primary lateral sclerosis.

 There is a progressive degeneration of both upper and lower motor neurones.
 The sensory neurones are spared.